Overview

 Tumor epithelium-stroma interactions in breast cancer

 Although there has been an explosion in methods and applications of single-cell genomic profiling in mammalian systems, single-cell profiling approaches for measuring DNA or RNA in individual microbes remain in their infancy.
 Nevertheless, the field of microbiology recognizes single-cell approaches as a promising tool, for example, to characterize heterogeneity in functional responses to different conditions or challenges.
 The difficulty of microbial single-cell approaches is at least partly due to their physical and molecular properties.
-Our recent work (Biorxiv 2020 & 2022) was the first to tailor a nanolitre-droplet assay to profile individual transcriptomes of the fungal pathogen Candida albicans.
+Our recent work (Elife 2023) was the first to tailor a nanolitre-droplet assay to profile individual transcriptomes of the fungal pathogen Candida albicans.
 We used this device to explore phenotypic heterogeneity in a laboratory strain of this fungus.
 Our study provided deeper insight into how genetically identical individuals have different responses to the same stresses that ultimately enable some individuals to survive and others to die.
 The heterogeneity observed in monocultures will likely be greatly magnified in complex microbial environments such as the gut microbiome.

 Relevant recent papers: